YunzhuLi/PyFleX/bindings/docs/docker.md

 docker pull yunzhuli/pyflex_16_04_cuda_9_1
 ```

-- Assuming you are using Anaconda, using the following command to run docker and mount the python environment and PyFleX into the docker container.
+- Assuming you are using Anaconda, using the following command to run docker, which will mount the python environment and PyFleX into the docker container.
 Make sure you have replaced `PATH_TO_PyFleX` and `PATH_TO_ANACONDA` with the corresponding paths.

 ```
 docker run \